-At year-end 2014, there were 100 closed-end fund sponsors competing in the U.S. market (Figure 5).
-The number of closed-end fund sponsors was a little more than 100 from 2004 through 2007, as strong gains in the equity and bond markets maintained investor interest in closed-end funds.
+At year-end 2015, there were 98 closed-end fund sponsors competing in the U.S. market (Figure 5).
+The number of closed-end fund sponsors was a little more than 100 from 2005 through 2007, as strong gains in the equity and bond markets maintained investor interest in closed-end funds.
 However, the strains of the financial crisis, competition among sponsors, and pressure from other financial products led to a decline in the number of sponsors offering closed-end funds from 2007 through 2011.
-Over the past few years, however, more sponsors have entered than left the business.
-From year-end 2004 to year-end 2014, 36 closed-end fund sponsors left the business while 35 firms entered, for a net reduction of one sponsor.
+In contrast, from 2011 through 2014, more sponsors entered the business than left.
+Overall, from year-end 2005 to year-end 2015, 39 closed-end fund sponsors left the business while 35 firms entered, for a net reduction of four sponsors.